plerk/Alien-Xenolith/README.md

     module.
 This is important, because if you link your extension against a dynamic library (.so or .dll) then upgrading the Alien module may break existing XS modules.

+    This also means that you don't have to pull in any Alien junk at runtime for XS modules.

 - dynamic linking for FFI